-Penfriends Calligraphy Studio is a space where students are encouraged to learn the ancient craft of calligraphy in a modern and creative studio.
+Penfriends Calligraphy Studio is usually a space where students are encouraged to learn the ancient craft of calligraphy in a modern and creative studio.
 Students experiment once they have learned the basic shapes and angles required.
 Calligraphy nibs and ink, paints, various papers and even canvas are used while focussing on letterform.

-Classes take the form of demonstrations showing various nuances of lettering, practice and projects.
+Sessions take the form of demonstrations showing various nuances of lettering, practice and projects.

 Students focus on 'master calligrapher techniques' design and (especially) creativity.
 The small annual exhibition in November has become a tradition.
 Short calligraphy courses for beginners are available through the year.